PoutineSyropErable/config_zsh/readme.md

 ln -s ~/.config/zsh/.zshrc ~/.zshrc

+# ----- Optional --------
+./install_lf_config.sh
+# ----- End of Optional -----

 #mkdir -p $HOME/MainPython_Virtual_Environment # Old one, for pip venv, deprecated.
-mkdir -p $HOME/PythonVenv                     # New one, for pip venv cd ~/PythonVenv python3 -m venv "~/PythonVenv/pip_venv/" source "~/PythonVenv/pip_venv/bin/activate"
+mkdir -p $HOME/PythonVenv                     # New one, for pip venv python3 -m venv "~$HOME/PythonVenv/pip_venv/"
+source "$HOME/PythonVenv/pip_venv/bin/activate"
 #btw, if your system is dumb like mac, you should add a softlink so
 # python -> python3

-# ----- Optional --------
-./install_lf_config.sh
-# ----- End of Optional -----

 pip install virtualenvwrapper
 zsh